matthiasjost/dotnet-creators-opml/README.md

 Save this file and import it into the RSS reader of your choice, to follow all blogs at once:
 - 🔴 Raw Download: [OPML](https://raw.githubusercontent.com/matthiasjost/dotnet-creators-opml/main/OPML/blog-opml.xml)

-### How do I get added to this list?
-All RSS or Atom feeds linked via link or ahref from a channel named "Blog" in the dotnet-content-creators list are added automatically.
-I rerun the process periodically.

 ## Links

 ☕ If you feel like it, feel free to buy me a coffee: